wechulisimiyu/Yelpcamp/README.md

 2. Create a cloudinary account to get an API key and secret code
 3. Crreate a mapbox account to get a token

-Install node, use the [Node Version Manager](https://github.com/nvm-sh/nvm "Official Node Version Manager Github page").
+Install node, using the [Node Version Manager](https://github.com/nvm-sh/nvm "Official Node Version Manager Github page").

 Alternatively, you can use nodemon to run the app.
 - To install nodemon, run ```npm install nodemon -g```